-When your task list requires drilling and heavy-duty driving, then you probably need a drill and an impact driver to get your jobs done.
-Consider a combo kit: These pair both tools together, along with batteries that fit in either tool.
-Expect to pay about $300 for a contractor-grade combo kit -- a good option for professionals who need two tough cordless tools -- or about $150 for a kit that is best suited for the lighter-duty jobs of homeowners or woodworkers.
+When your task list includes both drilling and heavy-duty driving, then you probably need a drill and an impact driver to get your jobs done.
+A combo kit, which includes both tools along with batteries that fit in either one, offers a better deal than buying the tools separately.

 The DeWalt DCK280C2 (Est. $200) includes bare-tool versions of the DeWalt DCD780C2 (Est. $180) cordless drill and the DeWalt DCF885C2 (Est $180) cordless impact driver, along with two lithium ion battery packs, a speedy smart charger, two belt hooks, and a carrying bag.
 It's a pretty terrific value considering that the drill and driver each cost $180 when sold separately.

 The DeWalt DCD780C2 is our Best Reviewed cordless drill, with high marks from both professionals and users.
 Reviewers say it's powerful and easy to handle, with an array of useful features.
 The DeWalt DCF885C2 didn't make our recommendations for cordless impact drivers, mostly because it's not covered in as many sources.
 However, the one professional publication that reviews this DeWalt impact driver recommends it highly, saying it combines great power and handling with acceptable speed and battery life.